walshbr/introduction-to-text-analysis/data-cleaning/problems-with-data.md

 <img src="/assets/data-cleaning/holmes.jpg" alt="sherlock holmes article clipping" class="img-right">

-Take this image taken from a newspaper ad for the American film version of Sherlock Holmes.
+Take this image, drawn from a 1922 printing of *[The Duluth Herald](https://archive.org/details/duluthherald10311922unse)*, of a newspaper ad for the American film version of Sherlock Holmes.

 By default, the computer has no idea that there is text inside of this image.
 For a computer, an image is just an image, and you can only do image-y things to it.
 The computer could rotate it, crop it, zoom in, or paint over parts of it, but your machine cannot read the text there - unless you tell it how to do so.
 In fact, the computer doesn't even really know that there *is* text there.
 As far as it's concerned, an abstract painting and an image like this contain the same amount of textual information.
 The computer requires a little extra help to pull out the text information from the image.